SUSE/cf-usb-sidecar/README.md

 ### DEV_MODE

-Set this environment variable if you want catalog service manager to keep the output output files written by the extensions.
+Set this environment variable if you want catalog service manager to keep the output files written by the extensions.
 By default catalog service manager runs with DEV_MODE set to off, and it always deletes the output file where extensions write their output.
 It is strongly recommended to not set this environment variable in your SDL (that you plan on adding to service catalog),